 Since male Bettas are generally more ornate and visually beautiful, aquarium owners naturally want to keep males together in the same tank.
 But can two male Betta fish live together?

-Males should never be kept in the same tank because they will quickly become aggressive and fight—often to the death—earning them the common nickname “Siamese fighting fish.”
-Typically, it’s better to keep a single male and single female, but there are a few other considerations too.
+Males should never be kept in the same tank because they will quickly become aggressive and fight—sometimes to the death—earning them the common nickname “Siamese fighting fish.”
 Let’s take a deeper look at possible betta fish combinations.

-Betta fish are native to Asia and inhabit small ponds and streams.
-They have become adapted to the constant flooding and droughts of the region; this helped make them labyrinth fish, which means they have the ability to breathe oxygen from the air and their gills.
-This is what makes Betta fish comparatively easy to care for in captivity, leading them to be frequently seen living alone in small ornate vases.
+Betta fish are native to Asia and inhabit stagnant bodies of water (usually in rice paddies) where they feed on insects.
+They have become adapted to the region; they are labyrinth fish, which means they have the ability to breathe oxygen from the air (via their labyrinth organ) when they are in warm, stagnant bodies of water that hold little oxygen.
+This is what makes Betta fish comparatively easy to care for in captivity, leading them to be frequently seen living alone in tropical aquaria.

 Can Bettas Live With Other Fish Species?

-In general, Bettas can live peacefully with many other fish species, although they should be the same size or bigger to prevent the Bettas from attacking.
+In general, Bettas can live peacefully with many other fish species, although they should be fish with similar needs when it comes to their water requirements.
 A good practice is to add Bettas into an already established tank rather than the other way around, so they are the new kids on the block and will be less likely to fight.
-Also, be sure that there is plenty of space and plants and rocks for them to hide under.

 The other fish that you choose as tank mates for your Betta should also not be too brightly colored or have long, flowing fins, as males will view these fish as threats and may attack them.
 For example, Bettas should not be housed with fancy guppies.

 As beautiful as two male Bettas would look in a tank together, they should never be housed in the same tank.
 It is also not advisable to house a male with a female on a long term basis.
 Suitable tank mates for Bettas include other peaceful tropical fish that usually inhabit different areas of the aquarium.’